P-Kshitij/p-kshitij.github.io/_posts/aitalk/2021-08-13-Statistical-Guide-to-Loss-Functions.md

 ---
 layout: post
-title:  "Statistical Guide to loss functions"
+title:  "Statistical Guide to loss functions 🚧"
 date:   2021-06-26 12:23:01 +0530
 categories: [aitalk]
 description: "A different perspective on loss functions using Statistical Learning Theory"
 permalink: "/aitalk/statguide_lossfuncs/"
 ---
+> Under construction! 🚧

 Often in practice, we are see a variety of loss functions in different domains.
 Intuitively, we may erroneously think (atleast I did) of them as computationally different ways of arriving at the same target.